KevinMackenzie/OpenCircuitsStatus/designs/DesignDoc.md

 This subsystem manages a set of WebSocket connections with clients.
 Each authorized client gets its own secret `SessionID`, which is part of the WebSocket connection URL, used to route requests.
 The initial implementation can expire `SessionID`s when the connection closes or after a fixed inactivity time to avoid storing them indefinitely.
 These are only stored in memory.

 The protocol includes several types of information:
-1. Operational Transformation Entries
+1. Operational Transformation Entries ([see this](./OTProtocol.md) for details)
-1. Information about Other Users: Allow the user to see what the other users have selected
+1. Information about Other Users: Allow the user to see what the other users have selected / are doing
-2. Simulation State: Synchronize all users' simulation timing
+2. ~~Simulation State: Synchronize all users' simulation timing~~

 Initially only (1.) will be implemented.
 (2.) and (3.) can be added at a later time.